zauzaj/react_blog/README.md

 # react_blog
-This is just a simple React-Redux blog with communication with Rails api.
-Developed for personal purpose.
+React-Redux blog app.
+Only for personal purposes with some basic functionalities and implementations.
+Communication with web api, basic CRUD actions, managing state throgh app using Redux library etc ..